Colors TV: Golden Petal Awards

-Golden Petal Awards is an award function to honour personalities and reward them for contributing to Colors TV.
-It was also broadcast on the channel itself.
+The Golden Petal Awards was an award ceremony that honoured personalities for their contributions to Colors TV.
+The ceremony was broadcast on the channel itself.
+It was last held in 2017.

 Sister channels

 Colors Rishtey

-Programs of Pakistan channels have been aired, such as Humsafar.
+Programmes of Pakistan channels have been telecast, such as Humsafar.
 Rishtey rebroadcasts series from many other channels as well.
 The channel also creates original productions.
 Produced by BBC Media Action, Navrangi Re! is the channel's first original programming.

-In 2016, Viacom18 now JioStar, a Joint Venture between Viacom18 & Disney India launched a Nickelodeon programming block named "Nick Hour India" on Colors Rishtey India.
+In 2016, Viacom18 (now JioStar), launched a Nickelodeon programming block named "Nick Hour India" on Colors Rishtey India.

 On 1 March 2019, the channel was rebranded as Colors Rishtey.